Below are frequently asked questions about the Washington state Legislature.

 In the Senate, the majority leader is the top leadership position similar to Speaker of the House.
-As of December 1, 2014, Mark Schoesler (R-Ritzville) is Senate Majority Leader.
+In 2019, Andy Billig (D-Spokane) is Senate Majority Leader.
 In the House, the majority leader is the second highest leadership post under the Speaker.
 Pat Sullivan (D-Covington) is House Majority Leader.
-The majority leader makes sure that members’ votes are in line with the party.
+The majority leader makes sure that members' votes are in line with the party.
 The minority party is led by the minority leader.

 The Senate Ways and Means Committee writes the state operating budget, which determines how state revenue is spent on the public's priorities such as education, health care and public safety.
 This committee also determines if a bill will move forward based upon the monetary amount attached to it and its impact on the budget as a whole.

-Currently the Democratic Caucus controls the House of Representatives (50–47) and the Majority Coalition Caucus (made up of 25 Republicans and 1 independent Democrat) controls the Senate (26–23).
+Currently the Democratic Caucus controls the House of Representatives (57–41), and the Democratic Caucus also controls the Senate (28–21).

 Have an idea for a new law?
 Talk to one of your state legislators to get them to sponsor a bill.
 They and their staff will work with you and the Code Reviser's Office, who are non-partisan attorneys, to take your idea and draft the legislation.
 Once you have a bill, it must go through the legislative process before it becomes law.